JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

 3. **Disable the link**
    - Click the toggle switch to turn off the data link
-   - The link will immediately become inactive

-4. **Confirm on the links page**
-   - If desired, check `/links` to verify the link has been removed
+   - The link will immediately be deleted.
+If you re-enable the button, a new data link will be created.
+Therefore, collaborators who received the previous link will not be able to access the data until they receive the new data link.

 ## Security Considerations